algeboy/Glassbox/Algebraic/Homomorphism.md

 Homomorphisms are designed to form an abstract category.
 This means they are a subtype to `ConFun` but they generate a subcategory of `ConFun`'s category.

-To make an abstract category we need to split on the case that $f\neq \bot$, which should should count as a homomorphism but not in the sense of the homomorphism property.
+To make an abstract category, we need to split on the case that $f\neq \bot$, which should  count as a homomorphism but not in the sense of the homomorphism property.

 The first thing is to make a simple to read type that says the expected homomorphism condition.
-As usual the implicits are on the left-hand side.
+As usual, the implicits are on the left-hand side.
 ```math
 \text{hom}_{\Omega}(\langle A,\omega_A\rangle,\langle B,\omega_B\rangle) :=\sqcup_{f:A\to B} \prod_{\omega:\Omega}\prod_{a:A^{|\omega|}}f(\omega_A(a))=\omega_B(\text{map}(f,a))
 ```